gardenlinux/gardenlinux/docs/tutorials/cloud/first-boot-gcp.md

 ### Step 1: Choose an Image

-Garden Linux provides pre-built images for GCP in the shared Garden Linux GCP project.
-Start by selecting an appropriate image for your deployment.
+Garden Linux provides pre-built images for GCP.
+You have two options for obtaining an image:

+1. **[Use an Official Image](#official-images)** - Reference a pre-published image from the shared Garden Linux GCP project (fastest method)
+2. **[Upload a Pre-built Image](#uploading-pre-built-images)** - Download from GitHub releases and upload to your GCP project

 :::tip
 For a comprehensive overview of all image acquisition methods across platforms, see [Getting Images](/how-to/getting-images).
 :::

 :::warning
-Publishing [Official released Garden Linux images in cloud provider marketplaces](https://github.com/gardenlinux/gardenlinux/issues/4592) is currently worked on.
-Until this is ready - if you notice not having access to the [Official Images](#official-images) - proceed with [Uploading pre-built images](#uploading-pre-built-images).
+Publishing [official Garden Linux images to cloud provider marketplaces](https://github.com/gardenlinux/gardenlinux/issues/4592) is in progress.
+If official images are not yet available in the shared GCP project, proceed with [Uploading pre-built images](#uploading-pre-built-images).
 :::

 #### Official Images